 Foodservice Utility Carts Buying Guide

-But not all commercial utility carts are the same.
-They come in a variety of sizes with different configurations so it's important to get to know the details so you can make an informed decision about what to get for your venue.
+Not all commercial utility carts are the same.
+They come in a variety of sizes with different configurations so it's important to understand the details.
+Our buying guide will help your operation make an informed decision before choosing from ChefEquipment.com's collection of commercial utility carts.

 First and most important, you need to ask yourself what you'll be using the utility cart for and how will it help you in your day-to-day business.
 By narrowing down how different operations rely on commercial utility carts you'll be able to see how they can be used for your establishment.

-Hospitality – Hotels rely on utility carts for room service.
-In this industry, service carts are also popular.
+Hotels rely on utility carts for room service.
+In this industry, service carts (a special type of cart) are also popular.
 These restaurant equipment beverage carts generally have a drop-leaf serving area and pullout drawer.
 They're ideal for bringing coffee into meeting rooms and are available to blend in with the room's décor (e.g., can look like wood).

-A meal delivery cart with enclosed shelves is another option often used by hospitals and for catering as they keep prepared meals hot until delivered to their destination.
+A meal delivery cart is another specialty cart used in the hospitality industry.
+These carts with enclosed shelves is are often used by hospitals and for catering as they keep prepared meals hot until delivered to their destination.

-Receiving – Utility carts are extremely useful for receiving deliveries and shuttling them to various areas of your business.
-They're great for food order deliveries allowing you to take them into the kitchen to stock shelves, put in fridges, etc.
+Utility carts are extremely useful for receiving deliveries and shuttling them to various areas of your business.
+For many commercial operations, the distance between receiving orders and where the products need to go is too far for staff to carry.
+They're great for food order deliveries allowing you to take them into the kitchen to stock shelves, put in fridges, freezers and pantries, however, also convenient for items that may not be heavy but are awkward or too large to safely maneouver around your operation.

-Cafeterias use dish carts in schools and hospitals to secure plates and cups.
-These carts have shelves and fit the trays so patrons can slide them into the cart when they're done eating.
+Cafeterias use utility carts for moving large quantities of food to the appropriate location - steam table, salad bar and beverage fridge - but also for replenishing plates, bowls, cups, mugs, cutlery and trays.
+However, cafeterias in many schools and hospitals also use specialized carts that have shelves to fit the trays so patrons can slide them into the cart when they're done eating.
 The carts are easily moved into the kitchen to clean the dishes and replaced with a new cart or emptied and returned to the dining area.

 Capacity for a utility cart means the weight capacity or load capacity.
 If the weight capacity of a utility cart is 400 lb, that cart can hold a total of 400 lb.
 Remember when considering total load capacity of a cart that the load should be evenly distributed over all of its shelves for safety but also for the durability of your cart.